Bahamasair: Early years

-Bahamasair was established by the Bahamas Government and started operations on 17 June 1973 by acquiring the routes of Flamingo Airlines and the operations and routes of Out Island Airways.
-The first flight was to Andros Island and the second to Freeport, Grand Bahama.
+The first Bahamasair flight was to Andros Island and the second to Freeport, Grand Bahama.
 The Bahamas Government purchased 51% of OIA and became the majority shareholder and part owner, then renamed the airline Bahamasair.
 The other owners were Edward Albury, Gil Hensler and Sherlock Hackley who had 49%.
 After a few years the Government had purchased the shares of Gil Hensler and Sherlock Hackley.
 The only Bahamian owner of OIA still maintaining some shares was Edward Albury.

 Bahamasair initially encountered operating difficulties, including poor maintenance facilities, economic conditions and company structure.
 Those factors brought public distrust as a consequential added problem.
 However, jet airliners started to arrive in the shape of new BAC One-Eleven twin jets including the stretched series 500 model, followed by one brand new Boeing 737-200, and in 1973, it opened its first service to the US, from Nassau to Tampa, Florida.

 Also in 1973, the government's vision of several airlines discontinuing service to Nassau became a reality, when US carrier Pan American World Airways as well as other airlines decided to stop operating to the Bahamas.
 This enabled Bahamasair to capture a substantial part of the Bahamas scheduled air transport market.

 Through the rest of the 1970s, Bahamasair kept adding flights to other cities in Florida and, domestically, the presence of the airline also grew rapidly.
 According to the February 1, 1976 Official Airline Guide (OAG), interisland flights were operated with Fairchild Hiller FH-227 and STOL capable de Havilland Canada DHC-6 Twin Otter turboprops and also with one Douglas DC-3 prop aircraft.
 This same OAG also lists four daily round trip flights between Nassau and Freeport operated by Bahamasair with BAC One-Eleven twin jets.

 1980s

-During the early 1980s, Bahamasair unsuccessfully tried to expand to the Northeast United States, opening flights to Philadelphia, Washington, D.C. and Newark, New Jersey.
+During the early 1980s, Bahamasair unsuccessfully tried to expand to the Northeast United States, opening flights to Philadelphia, Washington, D.C., and Newark, New Jersey.
 But in 1989, the airline's directors decided that those routes were not profitable and eliminated them from the airline's schedule.
 Also in 1989, the first of two Boeing 727-200s came into the fleet.
 That was also the year that a new livery and workers' uniform were introduced.
 The Boeing 727s, however, could not be kept in service long because of political favors and interference, thereby causing the company to lose vast sums of money in the late 1980s and early 1990s.